Movement lab: exploring creativity, intuition, and embodied knowing

 Venue in London Fields, E8 3PA

-This is a space for experimentation, process and emergence—where creativity and insight are not something to force but something to follow.
-You will develop your own creative project, question, or inquiry while being supported within a group setting.
-Whether you arrive with a clear idea or a vague sense of something waiting to be found, we will explore what it means to trust movement as a source of insight, allowing creative impulses to unfold.
+The movement lab is a space for experimentation, process, and emergence—where creativity and insight are not forced but followed.
+Across nine weeks, you will develop your own creative project, question, or inquiry while being supported within a group setting.
+Whether you arrive with a clear idea or a vague sense of something waiting to be found, we will explore what it means to trust movement as a source of insight, allowing impulses to unfold organically.

-Together, we will explore how movement is a way of listening, researching, and making sense of the world.
-Creativity is only part of the picture; at the heart of this lab is the practice of trusting our own intuition and insight, allowing movement to show us what we don’t yet know.
+Together, we will explore movement as a way of listening, researching, and making sense of the world.
+Creativity is only part of the picture; at the heart of this lab is learning to trust your intuition, allowing movement to reveal what you do not yet know.
+While each participant follows their own inquiry, the group forms a living, reflective container: witnessing each other’s journeys amplifies insight and deepens the experience for all.

 What to expect

-• Engaging in improvisation, deep listening, and sensory awareness to access new creative and intuitive pathways.
+• Engaging in improvisation, deep listening, and environmental awareness to access new creative and intuitive pathways.

 • Developing a movement practice that supports your creative process, decision-making, and sense of embodied knowing.

-• Exploring different states of movement—stillness, disorientation, momentum—to expand your capacity for noticing, responding, and trusting what emerges.
+• Exploring unfamiliar states of movement to expand your capacity for noticing, responding, and trusting what emerges.

-• Reflection on your creative process and how movement can sustain and support it.
+• Reflection on your creative process and how movement can sustain and support it, culminating in a moment of crystallisation and later integration.

 What you will gain